Thunder0-0/Brightness-up-down-Bash-Script/README.md

 Just a small bash script to change the brightness of my laptop.

-(I was using i3-wm and my shortcuts on keyboard was not working.
-OS: ARCH linux- PC:toshiba satellite a305D-laptop)
+PC:toshiba satellite a305D-laptop
+OS: ARCH linux
+Windows-Manager: i3-WM